zio/zio-http/docs/website/docs/v1.x/getting-started.md

 ### Accessing the Request

-To access request in the response, use @ as it binds a matched pattern to a variable and can be used in creating a response.
+To access request in the response, use `@` as it binds a matched pattern to a variable and can be used while creating a response.
 ```scala
 import zhttp.http._